Elizabeth Cooke, Lady Russell: Life

+Through her connections at court, her brother-in-law William Cecil, Lord Burghley, and her nephew Robert Cecil, she became involved in litigation and disputes as she sought favours for herself and friends.
+Her son Thomas Posthumus became Burghley's protégé.
+She wrote to Robert Cecil in March 1600, mentioning some of the gifts she had given to Elizabeth I to win her favour.
+These included clothes made from fabric which had been earmarked for the wedding of Anne of Denmark in 1590, an embroidered canopy, and fine beaver hats with expensive jewels.

 She was for a time favoured by the queen and in the summer of 1592 she entertained the monarch at Bisham Abbey for six days.
 The Privy Council also met there.
 The queen was reputedly godmother to two of her children.
 By 1595, however, she found she could only see the queen at church.
 By June 1600, however, she had regained favour when the queen attended her daughter's wedding at Blackfriars.

 Elizabeth Cooke was known for her patronage of musicians, most notably of the composer John Dowland.
 She also translated A way of reconciliation touching the true nature and substance of the body and blood of Christ in the sacrament (printed in 1605) from the French and composed tomb inscriptions in Greek, Latin and English.
 She opposed the reconstruction of the Blackfriars Theatre in 1596, as she did not approve of live theatre, given that she was a devout Puritan.
 She then drew up a petition against the new theatre.
 As Chris Laoutaris notes in his description of the neighbourhood conflict, Blackfriars was an "upmarket" district.
 Some of her petition signatories were business colleagues of Shakespeare himself.
 Ultimately, her plan failed.

 By all accounts, Russell also behaved in a similarly fractious manner toward perceived 'rival' property owners in Bedfordshire, who were sometimes kidnapped, hung by their heels, or subjected to document forgery.
 She seems to have been an ambitious woman, who was zealous in acquiring and protecting her own property, given that she was the first known female keeper of her own castle in England, at Donnington in Berkshire.

 Later in life, she became litigious and pursued grievances in law, not always successfully.
 Elizabeth died at her house at Bisham, Berkshire, and is buried in the 'Hoby Chapel' at All Saints Church, Bisham, where a magnificent monument was erected to her.